Justice Guild of America: Appearance in Justice League

 Meanwhile, Hawkgirl discovers graves of the JGA, prompting her and Lantern to probe deeper into inconsistencies found in the "perfect" Seaboard City, such as how some, if not all dangers in it happen to come from out of nowhere.
-The two question the driver of the local ice cream truck about their suspicions, but he only responds to their questions with unspecific answers before driving away.
+The two question a truck driver about their suspicions, but he only responds to their questions with unspecific answers before driving away.
 They go to a library, where they discover that all the books on the shelves have blank pages, and going to the basement, they find a brick wall behind the basement door.
 After Hawkgirl smashes through it, they find a battle-scarred subway tunnel, and an old newspaper dated to the same day as the final Justice Guild comic.
 The newspaper’s headline reveals that the Justice Guild had been killed in a nuclear war which destroyed Seaboard City forty years prior, causing the Justice Guild comic book to be cancelled on the Justice League's Earth.

 Hawkgirl and Lantern show this knowledge to Flash, J'onn and the JGA; shocked, the JGA deny that their existence is nothing more than an illusion.
 J'onn suspects Ray Thompson is the key to the bizarre state of this reality.
 Ray denies knowing anything, but J'onn makes a telepathic link with him, causing him to reveal his true form: a disfigured mutant with reality-warping abilities that he used to recreate his destroyed town and resurrect the Justice Guild, making it look like the nuclear war never happened.
 Angrily, Ray goes on a rampage and tries to kill the JL, while distracting the JGA with a giant red robot.
 The Guild heroes are initially unsure of what they should do because they know that defeating Ray will undo the illusion and everything in it, including themselves.
 Ultimately, they decide to stop Ray, reasoning that if they could sacrifice themselves to save their world once, they could do so again.
-The Guild attack Ray, overwhelming his powers and ending the illusion; The Streak salutes as he and the Guild vanish from as existence as Green Lantern watches, aghast.
-Subsequently, the city's residents are freed from the illusion, thanking the League for giving them a future.
+The Guild defeat Ray, overwhelming his powers and ending the illusion; The Streak salutes as he and the Guild happily vanish from as existence as Green Lantern watches, aghast.
+Ray apologizes for his actions and the city's residents are freed from the illusion, thanking the League for giving them a new future.
 The League then returns to their own Earth using a space-time machine created by Tom Turbine before his death and powered by Green Lantern's ring.